ErikReider/SwayNotificationCenter/README.md

 - `positionX`: `left`, `right` or `center`
 - `positionY`: `top` or `bottom`
 - `timeout`: uint (Any positive number).
 The notification timeout for notifications with normal priority
-- `timeout-low`: uint (any positive number).
+- `timeout-low`: uint (any positive number without decimals).
 The notification timeout for notifications with low priority
-- `keyboard-shortcuts`: Boolean.
+- `keyboard-shortcuts`: `true` or `false`.
 If control center should use keyboard shortcuts
 - `image-visibility`: `always`, `when-available` or `never`.
 Notification image visiblilty

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.